JAremko/spacetools/README.md

 **usage:** `run ACTION [ARGS]...`

 **Actions:**
-1. `validate  INPUTS...`             Validate input spacedoc(.SDN) files.
+1. `validate  INPUTS...`             Validate input spacedoc(.SDN) files
 2. `describe  SPEC`                  Describe spec by keyword.
-Example: ":spacedoc.data/root".
+Example: ":spacedoc.data/root"
-3. `relations INPUTS...`             Print node relations in the input Spacedoc(.SDN) files.
+3. `relations INPUTS...`             Print node relations in the input Spacedoc(.SDN) files
-4. `format    INPUTS...`             Format .ORG files Specified directly or by parent directory.
+4. `format    INPUTS...`             Format .ORG files Specified directly or by parent directory
 5. `export    DOCS_ROOT [INPUTS]...` Export .ORG files to "spacedoc/emacs-tools/export/target/"
+6. `orgify    INPUTS...`             Export .SDN files into "spacedoc/clj-tools/target/orgify/"

 *``DOCS_ROOT`` is a root directory of Spacemacs documentation (usually "~/.emacs.d/").*
 *If one of`INPUTS` arguments is a directory it will be scanned for .ORG files.*